Shock collar: Comparing pain levels: evaluating different amperages

-Potential to cause harm
+Potential to cause physical harm

+Pain experienced from shock collars is not from the electricity passing through the dog's body and reaching the ground (which would cause physical damage), but instead a result of electricity passing through a dog's body via closely-spaced electrodes (which should only cause pain).
+This pain is most clearly "described as physiological pain because it is not associated with any tissue damage" and even though such pain can "justifiably be described as a painful and emotionally distressing event, any potential harm would be psychological rather than physical", and therefore, burns are not likely to occur.

+Burns from shock collars are not unheard of, however.
 In 1980 (revised 1987), the US Center for Veterinary Medicine (CVM), a branch of the U.S. Food and Drug Administration (FDA), concurred in regulatory action against a manufacturer of a bark collar, stating "Complaints received, which were later corroborated by our own testing, included severe burns in the collar area and possible personality adjustment injuries to the dogs.
 The shocking mechanism was found to be activated not only by barking but by vehicle horns, slamming doors or any other loud noise.
 CVM concurred in regulatory action against the device since it was deemed to be dangerous to the health of the animal."
 The standing policy of the US FDA is that "Dog collars which are activated by the noise of barking to produce an electric shock are considered as hazardous to the health of the animal."

-No regulations exist specifying the performance characteristics or reliability of these devices, so there is considerable variation in shock level and waveform characteristics between manufacturers, and perhaps even between batches of collars from a single manufacturer.
+In countries where shock collars are legal, no regulations exist specifying the performance characteristics or reliability of these devices, so there is considerable variation in shock level, pulse duration, and repetition rate between manufacturers, and perhaps even between batches of collars from a single manufacturer.
 The lack of regulation or standards, and the fact that some of the safety features of shock collars are patented by specific manufacturers, means that the safety and operational characteristics of individual products cannot be verified.

 Training effectiveness

-The effectiveness of e-collars is highly debated, with each side having support from activists, scholars, and trainers.
+When it comes to effectiveness, no studies have shown that shock collars are more effective than positive-reward-based training.